Midwifery (Blended Learning) BSc

 Course details

-You’ll learn to recognise and understand inequalities in health and the effect that this has on access to services as well as ways to reduce these.
-This will include vulnerable and marginalised populations and explore the relationship between mental health and physical health and the impact of pre-existing conditions.
-You’ll also learn how to provide care and support to women, birthing people and new-born infants requiring medical, obstetric, neonatal, mental health, social care and other services.
+You’ll also learn to recognise and understand inequalities in health and the effect this has on access to services.
+This will include vulnerable and marginalised populations and exploration of the relationship between mental and physical health and the impact of pre-existing conditions.

 Course structure